-This course is a 'stand-alone' Vocational Education and Training (VET) subject.
+This course is a 'stand-alone' Vocational Education and Training (VET) subject and the following certificate is available.

 It does not contribute to an ATAR but it does give a VET certificate qualification which can contribute to further learning pathways or employment in the Hospitality Industry.